Michael Abu Sakara Foster

 Michael Abu Sakara Foster is a Ghanaian agronomist and politician.
 He was the candidate of the Convention People's Party for the Ghanaian presidential election in December 2012.

-Dr. Sakara in 2008 was the running mate to Dr. Paa Kwesi Nduom when he was flag-bearer of the Convention People's Party (CPP) but was elected as flag-bearer when Nduom left the CPP to found his own party, The Progressive People's Party(PPP).
+Dr. Sakara in 2008 was the running mate to Dr. Paa Kwesi Nduom when he was flag-bearer of the Convention People's Party (CPP) later was elected as flag-bearer when Dr. Nduom left the CPP to found his own party, The Progressive People's Party(PPP).

 Early life and education

-Michael Abu Sakara Foster was born at Damongo in the Northern Region on 15 August 1958.
-He began school in Kpembe Primary school, East Gonja, at age six years and then moved to Sawla Primary school for a short period.
+Michael Abu Sakara Foster was born at Damongo in the Savannah Region (formerly Northern Region) on 15 August 1958.
+He began school in Kpembe Primary school, East Gonja, at age six and then moved to Sawla Primary school for a short period.